chankrrn/WRO-FE-YBR/README.md

 Motor Encoder
 ```

-The ultrasonic and light-sensor approach was removed because the final localization strategy required richer two-dimensional environmental information.
+The V1 sensing plan depended on front ultrasonic distance measurement and two downward-facing light sensors, with an additional rear ultrasonic sensor planned for reverse-distance feedback during parking.
+In V2, the ultrasonic concept was removed and LiDAR became the main environmental-distance sensor.
+The light sensors remained physically attached to the V2 prototype for a period, which is why they are visible in some photographs, but they were no longer used by the active sensing architecture.
 LiDAR provided field geometry over many directions and therefore matched the navigation architecture more effectively.

 The camera remains important because LiDAR cannot determine the red or green color of a traffic pillar, while the BNO055 provides orientation information and the motor encoder provides drivetrain feedback.